Skip to content

 About The Hub

-Inclusion Support Hub is founded by Kerise Myers in Wiltshire and is a neurodivergent and lived-experience-led digital platform created to help inclusive and lived-experience-led services providers get seen, supported and sustained.
+Inclusion Support Hub was founded by Kerise Myers in Wiltshire and is a neurodivergent and lived experience led digital platform.
+It was created to support neurodivergent, inclusive and lived experience led business owners with visibility, connection and sustainable growth.

 Kerise Myers Inclusion Support Hub